MartinMayday/raycast-fabric-ai-extension/README.md

 # Raycast Fabric AI Extension

-A powerful Raycast extension that integrates with [Fabric AI](https://github.com/danielmiessler/fabric) to extract wisdom and insights from any text content using AI-powered analysis.
+A comprehensive Raycast extension that integrates with [Fabric AI](https://github.com/danielmiessler/fabric) to extract wisdom and insights from any text content using AI-powered analysis.
+Features a complete pattern creation framework with 4 production-ready landing page analysis patterns and advanced TypeScript-based development tools.

 ## 🚀 Features